Consider some prominent examples:

 To call on the Lord in the sense of Romans 10:13 is not a “sinner’s prayer” in the way that sinner’s prayer evangelism has been taught.
-It is simply a personal receiving of Jesus Christ.
+It is simply a personal receiving of Jesus Christ as Lord and Saviour.

 A sinner’s prayer might be helpful to some people who don’t know what to say to the Lord in calling on Him for salvation.
 My wife was helped by a sinner’s prayer when she got saved as a teenager.
 But a sinner’s prayer is not the goal of evangelism.
 To get the sinner to receive the living Christ is the goal.
 If a sinner’s prayer is used at all, it must be used very carefully and wisely at the right time and with the right person.

 And if a sinner’s prayer is used, it must be a good sinner’s prayer that helps the individual express biblical repentance and faith.
-Many of the sinner’s prayers that we have seen totally neglect repentance.
+Most of the sinner’s prayers that we have seen neglect repentance.

-3. The biblical concept of plowing the soil of man’s heart with the law to prepare it for Holy Spirit conviction and salvation was discarded for a quick salesmanship program.
+Another thing that happened in the 1970s to corrupt the practice of evangelism was that the biblical concept of plowing the soil of the sinner’s heart with the law to prepare it for salvation for a quick salesmanship program.

 When we refer to plowing the soil, we refer to sowing the seed of the gospel, carefully explaining it, using the law to show the sinner his plight, praying over it, and patiently waiting for the fruit that comes only by God’s Spirit.